Overview of the Data Mining Process

 The different stages of the data mining process are as follows.

 - Concept hierarchies: They minimize the data by replacing and collecting low-level concepts from high-level concepts.
-Concept hierarchies define the multi-dimensional data with multiple levels of abstraction.
+Concept hierarchies define multi-dimensional data with multiple levels of abstraction.
 The methods are Binning, histogram analysis, cluster analysis, etc.

 Tools and Techniques